rsksmart/RSKIPs/IPs/RSKIP326.md

 ## Abstract

-Improve pegout related events for a better UX by emitting meaningful events, updating the `btcDestinationAddress` event signature, creating a new `pegout_confirmed` event and only emitting the `add_signature` event if a signature was actually added.
+Improve pegout related events for a better UX by emitting meaningful events, updating the `btcDestinationAddress` field in `release_request_received` event signature, creating a new `pegout_confirmed` event, and only emitting the `add_signature` event if a signature was actually added.

 ## Motivation

 ### release_request_received event data format

 These changes will improve the user experience of getting event information from the blockchain in a human readable/friendly format.
-Right now, the `btcDestinationAddress` is being printed as hexadecimal/hash160.
-This RSKIP suggests to change the format so it's in a `base58` format.
+Right now, the `btcDestinationAddress` is being stored as the hash160 representation of the address.
+This RSKIP suggests changing the format to a string representation (`base58` or `bech32` format depending on the address type).

 ### New pegout_confirmed event